-Cuvier's beaked whale echolocation signals are well differentiated from other species' acoustic signals as polycyclic, with a characteristic FM pulse upsweep, peak frequency around 40 kHz, and uniform inter-pulse interval of about 0.4-0.5 s (Johnson et al., 2004; Zimmer et al., 2005) (Figure 5).
+Cuvier's beaked whale echolocation signals are well differentiated from other species' acoustic signals as polycyclic, with a characteristic FM pulse upsweep, peak frequency around 40 kHz, and uniform inter-pulse interval of about 0.4 - 0.5 s (Johnson et al., 2004; Zimmer et al., 2005; Figure 7).
 An additional feature that helps with the identification of Cuvier's FM pulses is that they have characteristic spectral peaks around 17 and 23 kHz.

-Figure 5.
-Echolocation sequence of Cuvier's beaked whale in the LTSA (top) and example FM pulse in the spectrogram (middle) and timeseries (bottom) recorded at site N.
+Figure 7.
+Echolocation sequence of Cuvier's beaked whale in an LTSA (top) and example FM pulse in a spectrogram (middle) and corresponding time series (bottom) recorded at site N.